exercism/python/concepts/binary-octal-hexadecimal/about.md

 SyntaxError: invalid digit '2' in binary literal
 ```

-### Operations with binary numbers
+### Operations with Binary Numbers

-Since binary is a subset of integers, we can do all the operations that we can do with integers.
+Since binary numbers are integers, we can perform all operations on them that we can with integers.

 ```python
 # addition